Cygnus (constellation): Stars

 Cygnus is also home to several variable stars.
 SS Cygni is a dwarf nova which undergoes outbursts every 7–8 weeks.
 The system's total magnitude varies from 12th magnitude at its dimmest to 8th magnitude at its brightest.
-The two objects in the system are incredibly close together, with an orbital period of less than 0.28 days.
-Chi Cygni is a red giant and the second-brightest Mira variable star at its maximum.
+The two objects in the system are incredibly close together, with an orbital period of less than 0.28 days. χ Cygni is a red giant and the second-brightest Mira variable star at its maximum.
 It ranges between magnitudes 3.3 and 14.2, and spectral types S6,2e to S10,4e (MSe) over a period of 408 days; it has a diameter of 300 solar diameters and is 350 light-years from Earth.
 P Cygni is a luminous blue variable that brightened suddenly to 3rd magnitude in 1600 AD.
 Since 1715, the star has been of 5th magnitude, despite being more than 5000 light-years from Earth.
 The star's spectrum is unusual in that it contains very strong emission lines resulting from surrounding nebulosity.
 W Cygni is a semi-regular variable red giant star, 618 light-years from Earth.It has a maximum magnitude of 5.10 and a minimum magnitude 6.83; its period of 131 days.
 It is a red giant ranging between spectral types M4e-M6e(Tc:)III, NML Cygni is a red hypergiant semi-regular variable star located at 5,300 light-years away from Earth.
 It is one of largest stars currently known in the galaxy with a radius exceeding 1,000 solar radii.
 Its magnitude is around 16.6, its period is about 940 days.

 The star KIC 8462852 (Tabby's Star) has received widespread press coverage because of unusual light fluctuations.